Global Capital Standards: Implications for the U.S.

 The severity of the 2008 global financial crisis underscored the interconnected nature of financial institutions, as well as the risks they pose to the financial system when they are in distress.
 Phrases like "too big to fail" and "systemically important" continuously made news headlines in the midst of the crisis.
 While the insurance industry was not the root cause for of the financial crisis, insurance markets have become increasingly global and interconnected, and activities they engage in have become increasingly tied to the financial markets.
 As such, the FSB asked the International Association of Insurance Supervisors (IAIS) to set up a process to assess insurers' systemic risk, and to recommend policy measures designed to prevent catastrophic failure in the sector.

-G-SIIs will be subject to the following internationally agreed standards: (a) higher loss absorbency (HLA) requirements which are scheduled to be applied starting from January 2019 to those G-SIIs identified in November 2017; (b) enhanced group-wide supervision, including for the group-wide supervisor to have direct powers over holding companies and to oversee the development and implementation of a Systemic Risk Management Plan and a Liquidity Management Plan; and (c) group-wide recovery and resolution planning and regular resolvability assessments.
+This framework of G-SII policy measures consisted of three main elements: (a) higher loss absorbency (HLA) requirements which; (b) enhanced group-wide supervision, including for the group-wide supervisor to have direct powers over holding companies and to oversee the development and implementation of a Systemic Risk Management Plan and a Liquidity Management Plan; and (c) group-wide recovery and resolution planning and regular resolvability assessments.

-Status: The NAIC Financial Stability (EX) Task Force mission is to consider issues concerning domestic or global financial stability as they pertain to the role of state insurance regulators and serve as a forum to coordinate state insurance regulators' perspective on a wide variety of issues arising from the designation of U.S. insurance groups as “systemically important” both pre- and post-designation, including analyzing proposed policy measures regarding supervisory standards for global systemically important insurers.
+Status: The NAIC will be actively engaged through its IAIS representatives as the holistic framework is further refined to help ensure new policy measures and their scope are appropriate for addressing systemic risk in the insurance sector.
+The NAIC Financial Stability (EX) Task Force mission is to consider issues concerning domestic or global financial stability as they pertain to the role of state insurance regulators and serve as a forum to coordinate state insurance regulators' perspective on a wide variety of issues arising from the designation of U.S. insurance groups as "systemically important" both pre- and post-designation, including analyzing proposed policy measures regarding supervisory standards for global systemically important insurers.
+In 2017 the NAIC launched the Macro Prudential Initiative (MPI), reflecting the global shift to viewing systemic risk from an EBA to more of an ABA basis.
+The MPI is considering a range of new or improved tools to monitor and respond to risks in the insurance sector.